davidrotari81-gif/Macro-Pad-Hack-Club/README.md

 # Features
-it shows you the flags in asseto corsa competitione (ACC)
+it shows you the flags in asseto corsa competitione (ACC) using leds and the OLED display it also can be used as a normal macropad

 # Components